hulyak/react-tutorial/docs/doc4.md

 const [search, setSearch] = useState('');
 ```

-And set the value for input value `search` and `setSearch` will update our input with the `onChange` event handler. `
+Set the value for input value `search` and `setSearch` will update our input with the `onChange` event handler.

 `input` is keeping track of its state with `search` state.
 We can get input's value from `event.target.value`.
 Then we can change our state with `setSearch` function.